|Display from 2005 Jane Addams School of Democracy Freedom Festival (St Paul, MN)|

 The Search Institute’s work and their Healthy Communities • Healthy Youth initiative recognize that raising strong and successful children takes more than just one single family or a school.
 An entire community must be engaged.
 This requires many people—educators, faith community leaders, parents, aunts and uncles, governmental figures, and others—to come together and nurture strong, active relationships with children and youth.

 An interest in children and youth brings members of a community together.
 Examples readily come to mind of informal “mom’s groups” that meet and connect around childbirth, the playground, or other parenting interests.
 Parents and neighbors working together have made preschool coops, scouts, and children’s sports run.
-They have been vital to starting children’s museums all across the country.
+They have been vital to starting children’s museums all across the world.

 A landmark study of civic engagement, Working Together: Community Involvement in America, sponsored by the League of Women Voters reinforced this when it concluded that, “A focus on children and youth is key to engaging Americans… children and youth registered among people’s top concerns and [the subjects] most likely to motivate community involvement.”

 The Habits of a Community Develop the Habits of Children

 Several years ago the Kettering Foundation produced a report on why some communities work.
 Research presented in Communities at Work pointed to many factors.
 One, in particular, stood out: “One of the characteristics common to communities that are able to manage, if not solve, their problems is that citizens take responsibility for their future.”

 Neighbors, parents, or citizens who come together to solve a problem, address a concern, or realize a hope initiate a cycle of reciprocity.
 First they change or improve conditions by sharing ownership and taking action.
 Then they create a lasting example of community engagement for their children.
 Children grow into the lives of the people around them; they will renew the community in the future.